Greenwich, Connecticut: Arts and culture

 Greenwich was home to the Greenwich International Film Festival, which acts in coordination with nonprofits to promote socially conscious filmmaking in the city's downtown in an annual June festival, in addition to screenings and events held year-round.
 The festival announced it was closing in June 2025.

 The Greenwich Symphony Orchestra begun in 1958 as the Greenwich Philharmonia.
 The Philharmonia was conducted by high school music teacher Ken Wendrich.
 The orchestra became fully professional by 1967.
 That year the orchestra found a new conductor, Juilliard graduate John Nelson.
 The Greenwich Choral Society, founded in 1925, performs locally and elsewhere, including in New York City and Europe.

 The Greenwich post office contains a mural, The Packet Sails from Greenwich Green, painted in 1939 by Victoria Hutson Huntley.

 The Bruce Museum is a town-owned institution with sections devoted to art and natural history.
 Putnam Cottage (Knapp Tavern) historic house museum, is also located within Greenwich.

 Acacia Lodge No. 85, Ancient, Free & Accepted Masons, founded in 1857 in the top level of the old Cos Cob School House, is located in the town.
 Its members were originally of Union Lodge No. 5, founded 1763, and though its "home base" was Stamford, it was given the jurisdiction of "Stamford, Horseneck and parts adjacent."
 Union Lodge often met in Greenwich, and the first recorded meeting place was Knapp's Tavern on the King's Highway.

 The Greenwich Town Party is a recurring music festival in Greenwich.
-Past headliners have included The Temptations, Paul Simon, the Eagles, Santana, the Doobie Brothers, Billy Joel, and Mumford & Sons.
+Past headliners have included The Temptations, Paul Simon, the Eagles, Santana, the Doobie Brothers, Billy Joel, Steely Dan and Mumford & Sons.